iomatix/Java-Examples/README.md

 # Java Examples

-Please create your project and fill the package/import labels first.
+To test it out fill the package/import labels first.